Krew-io/krew-wiki/docs/islands/brazil.md

 * [Baby Fancy](/ships/babyfancy.md)

 # Fun Facts
-- Nothing funny in Brazil
+- Brazil has the cheapest rum out of all the islands.